-Team develops better way to detect causes of deadly childhood diarrheaAugust 13th, 2014 in Diseases, Conditions, Syndromes /
+Team develops better way to detect causes of deadly childhood diarrheaAugust 13, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at the University of Virginia School of Medicine have developed an important new diagnostic approach to determining the cause of diarrhea in the developing world, revealing a problem even more complex than previously appreciated.
 The new approach is set to have enormous impact on vaccine development and is already prompting researchers to reevaluate the effectiveness of existing vaccines.